WaylandM/aspi/doc/examples.md

 |9	|170	|97	|20.2152092600228	|0.00000692005577265575	|0.00000768895085850639	|0.0000138401115453115|
 |10	|199	|91	|41.2061798224816	|1.36988747717129e-10	|2.28314579528549e-10	|6.84943738585646e-10|

+Individual G-tests demonstrate a highly significant (FDR corrected p-value < 0.00001) difference between the numbers of parasites found on the left and right sides.

 ##Left bias with left:right ratio similar in all hosts<a id="left-bias-homogeneous"></a>
 ###Data